schr0841/cnn_project/README.md

 # Overview and Purpose

 In this document, we train a convolutional neural network from scratch, and then investigate the added benefit of using pre-trained cnn models on the same dataset.
 Furthermore, we investigate model ensembling in general and its potential benefits and drawbacks.
+Here is a brief overview of the structure of Convolutional Neural Networks:

+1. Input Layer: The process starts with an image input, which is typically represented as a matrix of pixel values.
+For a color image, this matrix would have three channels (Red, Green, Blue).

+2. Convolutional Layers: These layers apply convolutional filters (or kernels) to the input image.
+Each filter scans through the image and performs a convolution operation, which involves element-wise multiplication and summing up the results.
+This process extracts features like edges, textures, and patterns.
+The result is a feature map that highlights the presence of specific features in different parts of the image.

+3. Activation Function: After convolution, an activation function (often ReLU, or Rectified Linear Unit) is applied to introduce non-linearity into the model.
+This helps the network learn more complex patterns.

+4. Pooling Layers: Pooling (often max pooling) is used to reduce the spatial dimensions of the feature maps.
+It involves taking the maximum or average value from a subset of the feature map, which reduces the number of parameters and computations, and helps the network become more robust to variations in the image.

+5. Flattening: The output from the convolutional and pooling layers is a multi-dimensional tensor.
+This tensor is flattened into a one-dimensional vector to feed into fully connected layers.

+6. Fully Connected Layers: These layers are similar to traditional neural networks where each neuron is connected to every neuron in the previous layer.
+They combine the features learned by the convolutional and pooling layers to make a final prediction.

+7. Output Layer: The final layer is a softmax (or sigmoid) function that outputs probabilities for each class, indicating the network's prediction for the image category.

+In summary, CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, followed by fully connected layers to classify those features into predefined categories.
+This process enables CNNs to effectively handle and classify complex visual data.